 A GLOBAL FOOTPRINT

-As both a Fortune 500 and NYSE-listed corporation, the global strength of Wabtec is practically unparalleled.
+As both a Fortune 500 and NYSE-listed corporation, the global strength of Wabtec Corporation is practically unparalleled.
 Total operations comprise approximately 25,000 employees, with a presence that includes operations in roughly 50 countries.

 The company has a vast freight presence, while transit occupies approximately 33 percent of the Wabtec portfolio.
 Its specialities comprise equipment, systems, digital solutions and value-added services.